Learn more about home insurance for mobile and manufactured homes.

 While there isn't an overarching set of discounts for mobile home insurance, many companies will offer you discounts for the following:

 If you are the original owner and title holder of your mobile home, some companies will offer you a discount.
-The amount varies, but can averages around 5%.
+The amount varies, but can average around 5%.

 A multi-policy discount is a very common discount across insurance companies and extends to any type of insurance policy.
 Auto and renters, auto and homeowners, and auto and mobile home are common examples.
-When considering purchasing a mobile home, consider who you insure your car or other assets with in order to be eligible for a multi-policy discount.
+When considering purchasing a mobile home, think of who you insure your car or other assets with in order to be eligible for a multi-policy discount.

 If you have any anti-theft devices such as a home monitoring system, you could be eligible for a discount.
 Some insurance companies will require you to submit a monthly statement for the security services you receive as proof.